jina-ai/jina/docs/fundamentals/flow/health-check.md

 (health-check-executor)=
 ### Health check of an Executor

-Executors run as microservices exposing gRPC endpoints, and they expose one endpoint for a health and readiness check.
+{class}`~jina.Executor`s run as microservices exposing gRPC endpoints, and they expose one endpoint for a health and readiness check.

 To see how to use it, you can start a Flow inside a terminal and block it to accept requests: